 This makes the relationship they have with your brand (or the one they can develop with you) incredibly powerful.
-Without a strong emotional connection to your brand, need-based customers are less likely to believe that you can actually help them solve their problem.
-Without that trust, one purchase (let alone repeat ones) are very unlikely.
+Without a strong emotional connection to your brand, need-based customers are less likely to believe that you can actually help them solve their problems.
+Without that trust, one purchase (let alone repeat ones) is very unlikely.

 Make yourself the expert with value-add marketing

-Since need-based shoppers want to ensure they’re buying only the best-suited product for their needs, they’ll undertake extensive research missions in search of expert advice.
-They’ll compare specs, comb through feature lists, and look for every possible piece of information that could indicate your brand is better equipped to help them than someone else.
+Need-based shoppers want to ensure they’re buying only the best-suited product for their needs.
+These types of customers will likely do extensive research in search of expert advice.
+They’ll compare specs, comb through feature lists, and warranties, looking for every possible piece of information that could indicate your brand is better equipped to help them than a competitor.

 This commitment to educating themselves is what makes value-add marketing the perfect tool for turning one purchase into repeat purchases.
-By investing in content like a blog, video tutorials, or webinars, you help every customer acquire the knowledge and relevant resources they need to help them get started with your products and to feel confident in your expertise.
+By investing in content like a blog, video tutorials, and social content, you help every customer acquire the knowledge and relevant resources they need to help them get started with your products and feel confident in your expertise.

-Glow Recipe took this strategy to the limit with their Glow Edit blog and Glowipedia skincare tutorial portal.
-Covering everything from beauty routine tutorials to the science behind healthy skin, these resources are both extremely relevant to their products and the customers they’re hoping to sell to.
-By helping customers get started with a variety of forms of content, they make it easy for new and returning shoppers alike to understand the value of choosing them over someone else, building trust that pays off in dividends and repeat purchases.
+Truly took this strategy and educated its audience with its blog and various articles.
+Covering everything from skincare routine tutorials to the science behind healthy skin, these resources are both extremely relevant to their products and the customers they’re hoping to sell to.
+By helping customers get started with a variety of forms of content, they make it easy for new and returning shoppers alike to understand the value of choosing them over a competitor building trust that pays off in repeat purchases.

-These types of shoppers are common in industries where high value is placed on feeling exclusive and unique, such as fashion, beauty, and luxury goods.
+These types of shoppers are common in industries where high value is placed on feeling exclusive and unique, which can be applied to any industry such as apparel, beauty, and luxury goods.

 Make every loyal customer feel special with a VIP program

 For your loyal customers, it’s all about the experience.
-They aren’t looking for items based on price or features — they’re looking to buy from brands that make them feel elite.
-They want to feel like they are a part of something, not like just another customer.
+If customers are returning again and again, engaging with you on other channels, and giving referrals, a VIP program is the perfect next step in loyalty.
+Customers want to feel like they are a part of something, not like just another customer.

-This type of program draws their most loyal customers deeper into their brand story and creates a desire for more first-time customers to pursue these experiences as well.
-With additional value available at every stage in their customer journey, SHEFIT has made repeat purchases simply irresistible.
+This type of program draws their most loyal customers deeper into their brand story and creates an opportunity for more engagement with the brand.
+It also creates a desire for more first-time customers to pursue these experiences as well, and move up the different tiers.
+With additional value available at every stage in their customer journey, Diamond Art Club has made repeat purchases simply irresistible.

 Understanding the different types of shoppers is the key to encouraging purchases